 There are still certain conditions, however, where a permit is required regardless of the size.
 An example of this is when the shed will need electricity.
 The structure needs a permit and all electrical work must be done and signed off by a registered electrician.
 The same goes for plumbing work; a permit is required and a licensed plumber must do all the plumbing work.

-For a full run-down of building requirements and exemptions, see this Building consent exemptions FAQ from building.govt.nz.
+For a full run-down of building requirements and exemptions, see this Building consent exemptions FAQ.

 2. Many different uses for Kit set Sheds

-Kitset sheds can be used for practically anything you can think of.
+The benefit of Kitset sheds is they can be used for practically anything you can think of.
 Some common uses are:

 Kit set shed materials